Skip to content

 Hadrian's Nomadic Artist's Studio

-This mobile Artist's Studio is a deployable structure that travels between sites of Roman ruin along Hadrian's Wall.
+Shortlisted for the Architects' Journal Small Projects Prize, this mobile Artist's Studio is a deployable structure designed to travel between sites of Roman ruin along Hadrian's Wall.
 Our competition winning entry provided accommodation for artists invited to enjoy a residency as a part of the Hexham Book Festival.

 Taking its name from the teahouses constructed as meeting places along Roman roads, the Mansio is our collaboration with artists and architects Kieran Wardle and Matthew Butcher.
 The unusual translucent forms of the pavilion give a ghostly presence in the ruined settings along the UNESCO World Heritage Site.
 Comprised of a white steel frame clad in panels of translucent polycarbonate, it features a chimney stack that illuminates like a beacon when in use, and a set of fin-like shutters that open and close to generate various levels of enclosure to facilitate different uses and moods.